dotnet/docs/docs/standard/library-guidance/nuget.md

 **✔️ DO** use a package icon image that is 64x64 and has a transparent background for best viewing results.

-**✔️ CONSIDER** setting up [SourceLink](./sourcelink.md) to add source control metadata to your assemblies and NuGet package.
+**✔️ CONSIDER** setting up [Source Link](./sourcelink.md) to add source control metadata to your assemblies and NuGet package.

-> SourceLink automatically adds `RepositoryUrl` and `RepositoryType` metadata to the NuGet package.
-SourceLink also adds information about the exact source code the package was built from.
+> Source Link automatically adds `RepositoryUrl` and `RepositoryType` metadata to the NuGet package.
+Source Link also adds information about the exact source code the package was built from.
 For example, a package created from a Git repository will have the commit hash added as metadata.

 ## Pre-release packages